jamcha-aa/auto-org-md/README.md

 ## Install

-It is recommended to use melpa for installing this package.
+ - It is recommended to use melpa for installing this package.

+   **M-x package-install auto-org-md**

+ - If you want to install this package manually, run the following line:

 ```emacs-lisp
 ;; auto-install